cjerrington/cjerrington.github.io/src/posts/2023/2023-06-08-finding-windows-install-date.md

 ## Using systeminfo

 Windows has had the `systeminfo` command that has always been in the operating system that is gathers a bunch of information that is beneficial for many reasons.
-You can run the following either in Powershell or command promt and the pipe command we can then `find` and serach for the text we want from the output.
+You can run the following either in Powershell or command promt and the pipe command we can then `find` and search for the text we want from the output.

 {% highlight "shell" %}
 systeminfo | find "Install Date"